maxnelsonlopez/maxnelsonlopez/README.md

 - 👋 Hi, I’m @maxnelsonlopez
 - 👀 I’m interested in learning how to help the world.
 As far as I know I need knowledge in many fields if I hope to make a difference.
 Learning, teaching, and programming has been my aproach lately.
-- 🌱 I’m currently learning computer and data science and video games development.
+- 🌱 I’m currently learning computer and data science, and video games development.
-- 💞️ I’m looking to collaborate on Globant.
 - 📫 How to reach me ... here I am. manlopezre@unal.edu.co, maxlopeztutor@gmail.com

 <!---